Cart 0

 Over four immersive days, district teams will come together to explore and Define what high-quality science education looks like in practice and how to make it a reality in every classroom.

-Hosted by the Einstein Project, this experience is fully sponsored by the Generosity of the Nelson Family Trust, ensuring educators can focus on learning, collaboration, and leadership—without the barrier of financial burden to their district.
+Hosted by the Einstein Project, this experience is fully sponsored by the Generosity of the David L. & Rita E. Nelson Family Fund, ensuring educators can focus on learning, collaboration, and leadership—without the barrier of financial burden to their district.

 Through hands-on, phenomenon-driven experiences and structured team collaboration, educators will: